marafathussain/ML_book_easy/chapters/chapter2.md

 **Disadvantages:**
 - Sensitive to outliers (a single extreme value affects the whole scaling)
-- Doesn't center the data
+- Does not center the data
 - New data might fall outside [0,1] range

 **When to use:**
 - Neural networks (especially with sigmoid/tanh activations)
 - Image data (pixel values)
 - When you need bounded values
-- Features don't have outliers
+- Features do not have outliers

 **Biological example:**